-Located in the beautiful community of La Mesa just 15 minutes east of downtown, BrightQuest San Diego provides comprehensive therapeutic services to those individuals suffering from chronic mental illnesses such as schizophrenia, bipolar disorder, depression, and substance use disorder.
-Our beautiful offices are located in an area where clients have access to all of the needed services.
+Located in the beautiful community of La Mesa just 15 minutes east of downtown, BrightQuest San Diego provides comprehensive therapeutic services to individuals suffering from chronic mental illnesses such as schizophrenia, bipolar disorder, schizoaffective disorder, and depression.
 Clients live within walking distance of our offices and come by daily for individual and group therapy, vocational and educational support, and to attend several structured socialization events.

 Our Beautiful Neighborhood

-The La Mesa neighborhood is a safe, serene middle class neighborhood.
-Though it is home to over 60,000 residents and two major educational institutions – San Diego State University and Grossmont Junior College – La Mesa is able to maintain a small town appeal.
+Our offices and residences are located in the safe, serene middle-class city of La Mesa.
 There are numerous services within walking distance, including grocery stores, restaurants, coffee shops, and even a shopping mall.
 Just a short block from BrightQuest is one of San Diego’s most beautiful recreational parks, Lake Murray.
-La Mesa is also blessed with an excellent metro bus and trolley transportation system which has service to places such as San Diego State University, Qualcomm Stadium, Mission Valley, Fashion Valley, Old Town Historical Park and downtown San Diego.
+There’s also a metro bus and trolley transportation system which has service to places such as San Diego State University, Qualcomm Stadium, Mission Valley, Fashion Valley, Old Town Historical Park, and downtown San Diego.

 Our Core Treatment Program

 BrightQuest has four main components to our treatment program: Intensive Psychotherapy, Vocational and Educational Support, Living Skills Development, and Structured Socialization.
 Clients participate in several hours of group therapy conducted in our professional offices each week in addition to their individual and family therapy sessions.
-A dedicated work development coordinator furthers the client’s goals by assisting in developing work and educational skills while working toward a vocational goal, both vocational and educational in nature.
-Another significant part of treatment is being able to connect with peers and the community.
-This is vital to long-term recovery as it helps to strengthen support networks and helps clients interact with the “real world” once the client leaves treatment.
-In our semi-independent homes, clients are supported in learning to live cooperatively, manage various household tasks, attain and maintain medication compliance, and develop the skills necessary for independent and quality living.
+A dedicated work development coordinator also assists in developing work and educational skills.
+The ability to connect with peers and the community is also vital to long-term recovery.
+In our semi-independent homes, clients learn to live cooperatively, manage various household tasks, attain and maintain medication compliance, and develop the skills necessary for independent living.

 Our Individualized Programming

-In addition to BrightQuest’s standard level of care, we offer several individualized programs to ensure that treatment is tailored to our clients’ varied needs.
-Our addiction program employs and integrates a multidisciplinary approach to the treatment of various addictions.
+In addition to our standard level of care, we offer several individualized programs to ensure that treatment is tailored to our clients’ varied needs.
+Our substance abuse program employs and integrates a multidisciplinary approach to the treatment of various substance use disorders.
 Our nutrition program helps to promote total wellness through behavior change in the areas of nutrition and exercise.
 Our equine therapy program incorporates horses experientially for emotional growth and development, providing vast opportunities for metaphorical learning, an effective technique when working with even the most challenging individuals.
-Finally, our physical wellness program incorporates exercise and nature-based activities to contribute to both the physical and psychological wellbeing of our clients.
+Finally, our physical wellness program incorporates exercise and nature-based activities to contribute to both the physical and psychological well-being of our clients.